This set of Rocket Propulsion Multiple Choice Questions & Answers (MCQs) focuses on “Propellant Budget”.

 d) Pressurizing cryogenic propellant tanks

-Explanation: Incorrect filling of propellant into tank than needed, adjusting regulators or control valves, etc. falls under the category of operational factors.
+Explanation: Incorrect filling of propellant into the tank than needed, adjusting regulators or control valves, etc. falls under the category of operational factors.
 For a carefully calibrated and tested engine, this factor is usually small, ranging from 0.1 to 1%.

 Sanfoundry Global Education & Learning Series – Rocket Propulsion.